 Colorado Security Deposit And Return Law

-A landlord in Colorado is not limited by the amount they can ask for their security deposit, however the Colorado rent law in Denver and other applicable cities does dictate when the security deposit needs to be returned.
-It states that the deposit must be returned within 1 month after the tenant moves out, unless the lease specifies a longer period of time, but this time period is to not exceed 60 days from the time the tenant moves out of the rental unit.
+A landlord in Colorado is not limited by the amount they can ask for when requesting a security deposit, however the Colorado rent law in Denver and other applicable cities does dictate when the security deposit needs to be returned.
+It states that the deposit must be returned within one month after the tenant moves out, unless the lease specifies a longer period of time, but this time period is to not exceed 60 days from the time the tenant moves out of the rental unit.

-If a tenant is forced to move out due to any health and safety concerns then the security deposit needs to be returned much sooner.
-A common scenario here is a hazardous situation with regards to the gas in the house, forcing a tenant to have to move out.
-If for some reason a landlord refuses to return the deposit then the tenant has the option to take the landlord to small claims court and sue them for an amount up to the sum of $7500.
+If a tenant is forced to move out due to any health or safety concerns then the security deposit needs to be returned much sooner.
+A common scenario is a hazardous situation in regards to the gas in the house, forcing a tenant to have to move out.
+If for some reason a landlord refuses to return the deposit then the tenant has the option to take the landlord to small claims court and sue them for an amount up to $7,500.

-When making any sort of deductions from the security deposit of a tenant the landlord by law is allowed to make the necessary deductions needed for things such as
+When making any sort of deductions from a tenant’s security deposit, the landlord by law is allowed to make the necessary deductions needed for things such as:

 - Any unpaid rent that is due